-Caroline has U.S. and world map placemats and a globe.
+As I wrote in Geography Made Simple with Maps and a Globe, Caroline has U.S. and world map placemats and a globe.
 She has an excellent grasp of geography for her age.
 Like her daddy, she loves maps so that’s been pretty easy to “teach” her so far.

 We have geography-based puzzles and activities that she picks up and plays with at times.

 We’ve read many books about historical figures.
 Some are books I have from teaching and many others are from the library.

 When something comes up in conversation, we look up all kinds of things online.
 We’ve watched videos on YouTube about various topics including the Titanic.

 Eventually we’ll move to a more structured approach of history, but for now we’re all learning and having fun!